👉 See also: Top 10 French Christmas Songs »

-Petit Papa Noël, meaning “little father Christmas” or “little Santa Claus” is the most famous French Christmas song of all time.
-This post provides line-by-line audio for the French lyrics and explanations of the vocabulary and grammar.
+Petit Papa Noël, meaning “little Father Christmas” or “little Santa Claus,” is the most famous French Christmas song of all time.
+In this lesson, you’ll find the full French lyrics with audio plus a clear, line-by-line English translation.
+You’ll also discover helpful vocabulary and grammar explanations so you can understand and enjoy this classic holiday song naturally.

-Petit Papa Noël French lyrics & English translation
+Petit Papa Noël French lyrics with English translation

 C’est la belle nuit de Noël